olebole/irafdoc/doc/vol.pvol.rst

   case are considered to represent a degree of opacity, and a column of light will be attenuated by each voxel according to a function of its opacity value as the ray proceeds through the volume.
-The <b>izero</b> parameter provides the initial incident <tt>"light"</tt> intensity before any attenuation.
+The <b>izero</b> parameter provides the initial incident <span style="font-family: monospace;">"light"</span> intensity before any attenuation.
 The amount of remaining light after projection through the datacube is very sensitive to the voxel opacities and the number of voxels in each projection column.
 Consequently, the <b>oscale</b> parameter is supplied to enable